-The Company has entered into change-in-control severance agreements with each of the Named Executive Officers.
+The Company has entered into change-in-control severance agreements with Messrs.
+Petit, Taylor and Senken.
 The agreements provide for compensation to the executive in the event the executive's employment with the Company is terminated following the consummation of a "change-in-control" for reasons other than the executive's death, disability or for "Cause" (as defined in the respective agreements), or if the executive voluntarily terminates employment for "Good Reason" (as defined in the respective agreements).
 The compensation payable under the agreements is a lump sum severance payment equal to a multiple of the executive's annual base salary and targeted base bonus as of the date of the change-in-control.
 The multiple applicable to Mr. Petit is three.
-The multiple applicable to Mr. Taylor is one and a half and the multiple applicable to Mr. Senken is one.
-In addition, following termination of employment, the executives are entitled to receive for a period of three years in the case of Mr. Petit, 18 months in the case of Mr. Taylor and one year in the case of Mr. Senken life, health insurance coverage (subject to a COBRA election), and certain other fringe benefits equivalent to those in effect at the date of termination and will be entitled to receive additional amounts, if any, relating to any excise taxes imposed on the executive as a result of Section 280G of the Code.
+The multiple applicable to Mr. Taylor is two and the multiple applicable to Mr. Senken is one and a half.
+In addition, following termination of employment, these executives are entitled to receive for a period of three years in the case of Mr. Petit, two years in the case of Mr. Taylor and 18 months in the case of Mr. Senken life, health insurance coverage (subject to a COBRA election), and certain other fringe benefits equivalent to those in effect at the date of termination and will be entitled to receive additional amounts, if any, relating to any excise taxes imposed on the executive as a result of Section 280G of the Code.
 The agreements require the executive to comply with certain covenants that preclude the executive from competing with the Company or soliciting customers or employees of the Company for a period following termination of employment equal to the period for which fringe benefits are continued under the applicable agreement.
 The agreements expire three years after a change in control of the Company or any successor to the Company.